What do I need to do before buying a property at auction?

 Observe both online and in-person auctions to familiarise yourself with the auctioneer's methods and the behaviour of bidders.
 This experience can help you grasp the nuances of bidding strategies, and the language used during auctions.

-Taking note of timing, bidder prompts, and restraining your excitement can help you make informed decisions when it's your turn to bid.
-You could also talk to experienced auction attendees or join forums for tips and mistakes to avoid.
+Take note of timings, bidder prompts, and restraining your excitement to help you make informed decisions when it's your turn to bid.
+You could also talk to experienced auction attendees or join forums for tips and mistakes to avoid so you can bid with confidence.